 As of September 30, 2021, we had cash and working capital of \$3,409,429 and \$3,271,191, respectively.
 We received approximately \$194,000 in funding from the PPP2 government loan in February 2021 - see "RECENT DEVELOPMENTS - Governmental Assistance" above.
 We expect our current cash on hand to be sufficient to meet our operating and capital requirements for at least the next twelve months from the date of this filing.
 Thereafter, we may need to raise further capital, through the sale of additional equity or debt securities, to support our future operations.
 Our operating needs include the planned costs to operate our business, including amounts required to fund working capital and capital expenditures as well as research and development.
-Our future capital requirements and the adequacy of our available funds will depend on many factors, including our ability to successfully commercialize our products and services, competing technological and market developments, and the need to enter into collaborations with other companies or acquire other companies or technologies to enhance or complement our product and service offerings.
+Our future capital requirements and the adequacy of our available funds will depend on many factors, including our ability to successfully commercialize our products and services, completing to enter offerings.
 If we are unable to secure additional capital, we may be required to curtail our research and development initiatives and take additional measures to reduce costs in order to conserve our cash.